 For further information please visit http://www.thriveapproach.co.uk or speak to Sue Hornby about how we use the Thrive approach at the Bridge.

 Working in Partnership with Schools and Local Authorities

 Senior managers at the Bridge regularly attend multi-agency meetings, often taking place at the Bridge to discuss student’s education, health, care plans.

 We work closely with parents/carers of bespoke students to devise an individual timetable for their child.
 The programmes manager and other staff keep parents/ carers informed of their child’s progress through regular phone calls, emails and termly reports.
 Parents receive notification of any awards and certificates.

 The school is registered under the Data Protection Act 1998 for holding personal data.
 The school has a duty to protect the information and keep it up to date.
 The school is required to share some of the data with the Local Authority and with the Department of Education.

 If you require further information we have a detailed policy.
-If you wish to view your personal documentation please put in a request to our data protection officer, Sue Hornby (Director).
+If you wish to view your personal documentation please put in a request to our data protection officer, Sue Hornby (head teacher).

 Equality and Diversity

 To view our Equality and Diversity Policy please click here Equality and Diversity Policy Staff & Volunteers Jan17